Lucas Kal

-Lucas Kal Schenfeld Prigioli (born 16 March 1996), known as Lucas Kal, is a Brazilian professional footballer who plays as either a central defender or a defensive midfielder for América Mineiro.
+Lucas Kal Schenfeld Prigioli (born 16 March 1996), known as Lucas Kal, is a Brazilian professional footballer.
+Mainly a defensive midfielder, he can also play as a central defender.

 Club career

 São Paulo

 Born in Campinas, Lucas Kal joined São Paulo's youth setup in 2011, aged 14.
 He was promoted to the first team for the 2017 season, but after being only the eight-choice in the squad, he was loaned to Paraná on 20 March of that year.

 Lucas Kal returned to his parent club in August 2017, and was assigned to the B-team for the year's Copa Paulista.
 On 20 December, still owned by São Paulo, he was presented at Guarani, where he helped the club achieve promotion from the Campeonato Paulista Série A2 as champions.

 Lucas Kal made first team – and Série A – debut for Tricolor on 29 July 2018, coming on as a late substitute for fellow youth graduate Luan in a 2–0 away win over Cruzeiro on 29 July 2018.
 On 30 August, he moved to fellow top-tier side Vasco da Gama on loan until the following April, but was recalled on 14 December after just one match.

 Again a backup option at São Paulo, Lucas Kal renewed his contract until 2022 on 5 April 2019.